-To simplify Eq.~(\ref{eq:crpss_section_linear}) we first substitute the matrix elements (\ref{eq:matrix_element_plane_wave_final_2}) and after routine transformations (see Appendix~\ref{AppendixB} for details) we obtain expression for the differential cross-section in the case of linearly polarized Bessel light:
+To simplify Eq.~(\ref{eq:crpss_section_linear}), we first substitute the matrix elements (\ref{eq:matrix_element_plane_wave_final_2}) and after further transformations (see Appendix~\ref{AppendixB} for details), we obtain the expression for the differential cross-section in the case of linearly polarized Bessel light:

 \begin{widetext}

 \end{widetext}